mahmoudimus/ac/docs/public/guides/project-activity-tutorial.md

     },
  	````
  	This names your add-on in in your JIRA instance, and essentially makes it yours.
 Feel free
  	to enter your own information here.
+You can use alphanumeric characters, dashes, periods, and underscores.
 1. Replace the [`generalPages` module](../modules/jira/general-page.html) with the following:
 	````
      "generalPages": [